How to Integrate Charity Auctions With External Ticketing Platforms

 Keep Guest Information Accurate

 Ticketing data often changes leading up to the event.
 Integrations allow name updates, table changes, guest substitutions, and contact information edits.
-Accurate data means smoother check-in and fewer problems at the venue.

 2. What Information Should Sync From External Ticketing Tools